-Q: What do you want travel agents to know about your company and your products?
+Q: What do you want travel agents to know about Blue Water Safaris and your products?

 A: Travel Agents should know that we stand behind our products 100 %.
 Sometimes things can arise that make a guest experience less than ideal.
 For example, after the hurricanes last year, we worked hard to restore our beaches – we got no advance warning, but crews with backhoes showed up to cart away debris while our guests were on beach chairs 100 feet away.
 Our guests technically got the tour they paid for, but not the experience they were expecting.
 We offered rebates most people accepted.
 We get that our guests are on vacation, they want a great experience, and not only our reputation, but that of our partners like Viator, and the agents who recommend us and book their guests with us is on the line.
 Entrust your guests to us ,and we will give them a great experience.
 The real stars of our show are our two General Managers, Shauna Lynch, and Jonathan Winterburn.
 Between them, they deliver over 50,000 great experiences every year.